io.randomseed.bankster.scale

 (applied? num)

-Returns true if the value is of type which contains scaling information.
+Returns true if the value is of a type that contains scaling information.

 apply